CESSProject/substats/documents/customized-and-extended.md

 ```
 #### d.
 Modify components

+If you are front-end developer and want to extend customized UI components, you can add or modify them in this directory:

 ```bash
 /ui/src/components
 ```
-If you are familiar with front-end development, you can modify components according to your needs.

 ## 4. build